bibendovsky/bstone/README.md

 bstone-vita
 ===========

 Vita port of BStone.
-Allowing you to play Blake Stone natively on that handheld.
+Allowing you to play Blake Stone games natively on that handheld.

 Installing and Running
 ======================